User login

-CookiesIt might have passed under the radar of many small-business owners, but from 26 May 2011, it has been illegal to use web cookies on your website without first seeking permission from users.
-Emma Allen finds out what this means for your website.
+Since 26 May 2011, it has been illegal to use web cookies on your website without first seeking permission from users.
+Emma Allen finds out what this means for your website and how to comply with the rules

-To comply with this web cookie law, businesses must amend their websites accordingly — either by removing web cookies completely or by installing a method of requesting user consent, such as pop-up windows on a home page.
+To comply with web cookie laws, businesses are required to remove web cookies from their websites completely or to install a method of requesting user consent, such as pop-up windows on a home page.

 You must also explain to people how you use web cookies and what data they collect.